tskisner/hpcports/_sources/install.txt

 Installation and Setup
 ==================================

-HPCPorts consists entirely of interpreted code, so there is nothing to "install".
-Essentially you just clone the git repository and then optionally update your shell path so that you can run the hpcp command from anywhere.
-You must also set up a config file for your system.
+HPCPorts is written using Perl, Bash and Makefiles, so no compilation is needed.
+Essentially you just clone the git repository and then set up a config file for your system.

 Prerequisites
 -----------------